 When you meditate you silence the mind and give your mind a chance to heal itself.
 This cures emotional suffering and in turn cures physical pain.

-This is why meditation has been proven to help with headaches and other types of pain.
+This is why meditation has been proven to help with pain relief and other types of pain.

 Essentially, the healing powers of meditation start from the mind and then extend to the body.
 This is very important.
 Because meditation is so beneficial for your mind it is even used on cancer patients.